 In conducting an IMR, the independent medical professional relies upon a variety of sources like peer reviewed scientific and medical evidence, the standards for medical professionals that the national community of medical professionals recognize, and upon their own and others’ expert opinions.
 By looking to these sources of information, the independent medical professional attempts to discern which treatments are likely to be effective and which treatments are not.

-The DMHC website can be found at: http://www.dmhc.ca.gov/.
+The DMHC website is here.
 You can also call the DMHC at (888) 466-2219.
-The website for the CDI is http://www.insurance.ca.gov/0100-consumers/0020-health-related/0010-consumer-provider-complaints/.
+The website for the CDI is here.
 The CDI can also be reached at 800-927-HELP (4357).
 Both the DHMC and CDI have detailed information for how to file a complaint for an external appeal but generally the information that you provide to them will mirror the information and documents you provided to the insurance company or health plan provider when you sought an internal appeal.
 It is advisable to contact a health insurance lawyer such as a lawyer at the Law Offices of Scott Glovsky before submitting information for an IMR as a consultation can maximize your chances of success.

 If the IMR organization determines that the insurance company acted improperly, then the CDI or DMHC will issue a written decision compelling the insurance company to change its conduct.
-This being said, if the IMR determination is adverse to you, then that would not preclude you from seeking relief for treatment which can still be “medically necessary” even if the IMR professional came to a contrary determination.
+Note that if the IMR determination is adverse to you, then that would not preclude you from seeking relief for treatment which can still be “medically necessary” even if the IMR professional came to a contrary determination.
 However, we recommend speaking with an experienced health insurance lawyer prior to filing an IMR because an IMR decision can be difficult to overturn.
 And the lawyer may recommend taking a different route instead of filing in IMR.